Dietrich of Nieheim

 Dietrich of Nieheim (Niem or Nyem) (c.
-1345 – 22 March 1418), medieval historian, was born at Nieheim, a small town subject to the see of Paderborn.
+1345 – 22 March 1418) was a medieval German historian.

 Life

+Dietritch was born at Nieheim, a small town subject to the see of Paderborn.
 Nothing is known about his family, and but little about his life previous to his entry into the service of the papal Curia.
 He spent some time in Italy in the study of law, but never obtained the degree of Doctor.
 He became a notary of the papal court of the rota at Avignon, to keep which he had to take orders, if he had not already done so.
 When Pope Gregory XI returned to Rome in 1377, Dietrich accompanied him.

 Urban VI here took particular notice of him, made him an abbreviator to the papal chancery, and in 1383 took him with him in his visit to Charles III of Naples at Naples, an expedition which led to many unpleasant adventures, from which he escaped in 1385 by leaving the Curia.
 In 1387 he is again found among the abbreviators, and in 1395 Pope Boniface IX appointed him to the Prince-Bishopric of Verden.
 His attempt to take possession of the see, however, met with successful opposition.
 About Easter, 1401, Dietrich was at Erfurt in Germany, where he matriculated at the university.

 Towards the end of the fourteenth century Johann Peters of Dordrecht had founded at Rome a hospital for German pilgrims, known as Santa Maria dell' Anima, still in existence and united with the German national church at Rome.
 Dietrich was an energetic promoter of the new foundation, to such an extent that after Peters he deserves to be considered its chief founder.